Dessia-tech/plot_data/FEATURES.md

 Features to directly load data.

 ## CSV Reader
-../script/csv_reader.py
+File location: `../script/csv_reader.py`
    - Works with no imports of Dessia modules

 # Handled Shapes / Primitives
 Handled shapes or primitives in plot_data.